Skip to content

 Jói advised:

-“In your proposal, answer every sales objection and layout positive reasons why every decision-maker would benefit from your product/service.
+“In your proposal, answer every sales objection and lay out positive reasons why every decision-maker would benefit from your product/service.
 Use real-world examples from your customer case studies or testimonials, if possible.”

 Jói highlighted some best practices:

 “Create and send a proposal.
 If multiple documents are involved, give everyone access to the same shared folder.
 Keep everyone in the loop.
-Include anyone else involved on your side too.”
+Include anyone else involved on your side, too.”

 Consistent messaging and open lines of communication are the critical pieces here.